 The restoration process can be an expensive one, and it’s often not guaranteed to work.
 Upholstered furniture that has been saturated with water will be very difficult and expensive to restore, and even wood furniture can become a risk for mold and mildew.
 Restoration efforts can be just as expensive as replacement.
 If the restoration fails, the insurance company will probably still pay the restoration company out of your coverage, leaving less for you to use on replacement.

 You can also save money by sourcing alternate storage options.
 Storage units can become expensive quickly, especially if you need enough space for furniture.
 You will also have to deal with the costs of moving furniture into a storage unit and back into your home when the repairs have been completed.
 These are all expenses that would normally be covered by the insurance company, but that you might be left with if you are under-insured.

 3) Reducing Your Additional Living Expenses

 Additional Living Expenses add up quickly.
 These are costs such as temporary accommodation rentals, transportation, storage, moving, and food expenses that are the result of your displacement.
 Budgeting these costs can help you reduce the amount that comes out of your pockets.
 One way you can save money is moving yourself rather than hiring a moving company.
 If you do this work yourself, and have some coverage left at the end of the claim, you may be able to ask the insurance company for compensation.
-Check out our article on budgeting for ALE expenses for more advice for saving money on Additional Living Expenses.
+Check out our article on ALE expenses for more advice for saving money on Additional Living Expenses.

 With careful planning and budgeting, you can rebuild after a flood even if you are under-insured.
 You may have to pay for part of the costs of rebuilding and replacing your personal belongings as co-insurance penalties, but the insurance company will still provide a portion of the reimbursement as part of your claim.
 Be careful with your expenses and learn about your rights and entitlements under your insurance policy.
 If you find yourself under-insured, we can help